 The triage model embeds the Columbia Protocol into the Electronic Health Record (EHR) and provides alerts for high risk answers.
-There is no cost or license required for health/ behavioral care providers, to put the Columbia Protocol tools into EHR/EMR.
+To demonstrate how this works the C-SSRS website further provides an example from NYOMH.
+There is no cost or license required for health/behavioral health care providers, to put the Columbia Protocol tools into EHR/EMR.